lyricat/lyric.im/source/_posts/mixin-bot-development-tutorial-2-trade-crypto.md

 To achieve that, the bot must manage user sessions, to keep tracking the state of conversation with users.

-The work is not complete yet, the function `handleTransfer` is still not implemented, and we still can not trade crypto in the bot.
+However, the work is not complete yet, the function `handleTransfer` is still not implemented, and we still can not trade crypto in the bot.
+So let's do the rest in this post.

-However, before we continue, we need to make some preparations:
+Before we continue, we need to make some preparations:

 ## Prepare for Transfers